-To provide statewide leadership in the planning, promotion, education and organization of sports and recreation opportunities for Iowans with physical disabilities
+To provide statewide leadership in the planning, promotion, education, and organization of sports and recreation opportunities for Iowans with physical disabilities

-Adaptive Sports Iowa and the Ames Convention and Visitors Bureau have hosted four national events: 2012 & 2016 National Beep Baseball World Series, 2014 National Junior Disability Championships, and the 2014 National Goalball Championships.
+Adaptive Sports Iowa and the Ames Convention and Visitors Bureau have hosted four national events: the 2012 & 2016 National Beep Baseball World Series, 2014 National Junior Disability Championships, and the 2014 National Goalball Championships.

 ASI manages and supports the only recognized adaptive RAGBRAI (Register’s Annual Great Bicycle Ride Across Iowa) Team.
-ASI provided ADA lodging and rider support for the seven day ride across Iowa.
+ASI provided ADA lodging and rider support for the seven-day ride across Iowa.

 Iowa was the first state in the nation to offer wheelchair events at the State High School Track & Field Championships.
 Since ASI began in 2011, the number of participants at the state meet has more than doubled due to the equipment loaner program offered by Adaptive Sports Iowa.